jeimison3/SinricProPyOO/README.md

-# Python Object Oriented for SinricPro
+# Python3 Object-Oriented Programming for SinricPro
 **A virtual device library integrable with Alexa for Python coding.**

 ## Code implements